aws/aws-app-mesh-examples/walkthroughs/eks/base.md

 ## Clean-up

-The AWS App Mesh Controller For Kubernetes performs automatic clean-up of the mesh and its dependent resources (virtual nodes, services, etc.) when deleting the demo namespace like so:
+The AWS App Mesh Controller For Kubernetes performs clean-up of the mesh and its dependent resources (virtual nodes, services, etc.) when deleting the demo namespace and the mesh custom resource like so:

 ```
-$ kubectl delete ns appmesh-demo
+$ kubectl delete ns appmesh-demo && kubectl delete mesh color-mesh
 ```

 Finally, get rid of the EKS cluster to free all compute, networking, and storage resources, using: